 Would you like a tour of Highfield Priory School and Nursery?
 Call our School Office today: 01772 709624

 Whether you left Highfield sixty years ago or six months ago, we will always be delighted to hear from you.
-Please send any memories, updates or questions for current pupils to schooloffice@highfieldpriory.co.uk.
-Keep in touch!
+Please if you would like to keep in touch, send any memories, updates or questions for current pupils to complete the below from and send it to schooloffice@highfieldpriory.co.uk or email us directly.

 We hope that if you are reading this then you are visiting our website because you have fond memories of your old school, an interest in how it is doing now and a desire to catch up with old friends.
 We are delighted to have you with us!